Kyaik Ne Yay Lae Pagoda

-Kyaik Ne Yay Lae Pagoda(ဆံတော်ရှင်ကျိုက်နဲ ရေလယ်ဘုရား) is a Buddhist pagoda located in the mid of ocean in Wekalaung village of Thanbyuzayat township in Mon state of Myanmar.
+Kyaik Ne Yay Lae Pagoda (ဆံတော်ရှင်ကျိုက်နဲ ရေလယ်ဘုရား) is a Buddhist pagoda located in the ocean just off the coast within the geographic boundaries of Wekalaung village of Thanbyuzayat township in Mon state of Myanmar.

+Scope

 The pagoda can be reached on foot via 1.6 mi long ridge when the tide is low.
 When tide becomes high, the pagoda is disconnected from the local village.
 The pagoda is visited by Buddhist pilgrims mainly on the second full of Tan Saung Mon.
 It is believed that the blessings of The Buddha helps to reduce the flow and open the way for the pilgrims to the pagoda.
 The pagoda was built by King Thirimathaka (Ashoka in Burmese language).